 Nursery and Child Care

-As long as state guidelines do not allow child care centers to open, churches should not provide nursery or child care.
+State guidelines will allow regulated childcare centers to open after June 15.
+Until that date, churches should not provide nursery or childcare.
 Children will need to sit with their families.
 This will apply to children’s Sunday school classes as well.

 A children’s moment could still be part of worship; however, children should remain seated with their families while someone speaks to them from the front of the worship space.

 If the congregation continues to use worship bulletins, bulletins could be placed in the pews prior to the service.

 For the foreseeable future, probably until a vaccine is widely available, we will not be able to have the potluck and pitch-in dinners that we have shared and enjoyed.
 The primary issue is everyone passing through the line, touching serving utensils, and having their hands over the food.

 A congregation might consider having plated dinners as an alternative.
 These could be catered with servers.
 Using servers would allow for proper distancing and minimizing contact with surfaces and utensils.